jasonkresch/protect/README.md

 ***PROTECT*** and leverages the mathematical relationships that exist between shares of a [secret sharing scheme](https://en.wikipedia.org/wiki/Secret_sharing) for distributed and secure function evaluations.
 These functions include [distributed key generation](https://en.wikipedia.org/wiki/Distributed_key_generation), [proactive security](https://en.wikipedia.org/wiki/Proactive_secret_sharing), [share recovery](https://en.wikipedia.org/wiki/Proactive_secret_sharing#Motivation), [key derivation](https://en.wikipedia.org/wiki/Key_derivation_function), [public key decryption](https://en.wikipedia.org/wiki/Public-key_cryptography), and [signature generation](https://en.wikipedia.org/wiki/Digital_signature).

+***PROTECT*** includes several example client utilities  to show how to build a threshold-secure applications.
+These example utilities include:
+* A distributed Certificate Authority whose private signing key is not stored in any location
+* A threshold-secure decryption service whose private decryption key never exists in any location
+* A secret storage and retrieval client that allows the secure maintenance of arbitrary values

-Several example client applications are included to show how to use ***PROTECT*** to build a threshold-secure certificate authority whose RSA private key exists in no location, and another showing threshold-secure decryption of ciphertexts  where the decryption key never exists in any location.
-By using these techniques one can engineer secure cryptographic services *having neither any single point of failure nor any single point of compromise*.
+Using these techniques one can engineer secure cryptographic services *having neither any single point of failure nor any single point of compromise*.

 ### Functionality